yildirimgizemm/decision_boundaries/README.md

 # decision_boundaries
-Visualizing decision boundaries and its relation with model performance
+The aim of the project is visualizing decision boundaries and investigating its relation with model performance.